 These beasts can live in the wilderness (Isaiah 43:20, Malachi 3:1), deserted cities (Jeremiah 9:11) or even in water (Psalm 74:13, Isaiah 27:1).
 Although usually large, they can sometimes be small (Exodus 7:8 - 10).
 In the New Testament, they are a symbol of evil and rebellion against God (Revelation 12:3 - 4, 7, 13, 16 - 17, etc.).

-Biblical commentaries offer a wide variety of ideas regarding the KJV references to this creature.
+Biblical commentaries offer a wide variety of ideas regarding the KJV references to this mythical creature.
 While some merely consign such references to mythical (imaginary) beasts, many others state they refer to jackals, hyenas, sea monsters, great fishes, whales, crocodiles or serpents (depending on the context).
-The problem is how could such a single Hebrew word like tanniyn refer to such a diverse set of beasts?
+The problem is how could such a single Hebrew word like tanniyn refer to such a diverse set of beasts that included dragons?

 Could dinosaurs have existed at the same time as humans?

-Incredibly, the first use of the Hebrew word tanniyn is in the book of Genesis, where God re-creates (see our article "How old is the earth" for more information) the heavens and the earth.
+Incredibly, the first use of the Hebrew word tanniyn is in the book of Genesis, where God re-creates the heavens and the earth.
 Before the Eternal created both land-based animals and man on the sixth day (Genesis 1:26 - 27) he made on the fifth day animals that lived in water or which could fly.
-Some of those created were massive in size.
+Some of those created were massive in size like mythical dragons.

 And God created great whales, and every living creature that moveth, which the waters brought forth abundantly, after their kind . . .
 (Genesis 1:21).